tianyingw/tianyingw.github.io/research.md

 ### Current Projects:

+- Integrated Quantile Rank Test (iQART) for heterogeneous joint effect of rare and common variants in sequencing studies

 - Semiparametric Analysis of Complex Gene-Environment Interactions in Case-Control Studies

 - A Flexible Semiparametric Model for Complex Gene-environment Interactions via Nonparametric Likelihood Estimation